Unidata/science-gateway/openstack/readme.md

     This step of ssh key generation is important.
 In our experience, we have not had good luck with preexisting keys.
 You may have to generate a new one.
 Be careful with the `-f` argument below.
 We are operating under one allocation so make sure your key names do not collide with other users.
 Name your key something like `<some short somewhat unique id>-${OS_PROJECT_NAME}-api-key`.
 Then you add your public key the TACC dashboard with `nova keypair-add`.

     ```sh
+    cd ~/.ssh
     ssh-keygen -b 2048 -t rsa -f <key-name> -P ""
+    # may get a deprecation warning here
-    nova keypair-add --pub-key id_rsa.pub <key-name>
+    nova keypair-add --pub-key <key-name>.pub <key-name>
+    # go back to home directory
+    cd
     ```

-    Your `.ssh` directory was mounted from outside the Docker container you are currently running.
+    The `ssh` directory was mounted from outside the Docker container you are currently running.
 Your public/private key should be saved there.
 Don't lose it or else you may not be able to delete the VMs you are about to create.

 3. Testing Setup